koishi-registry/cyan-koishi-registry-private/README.md

 ```

 ## Todo
-- [x] Refactor `NpmWatcher` to provide a more reliable change information.
+- [ ] Refactor `NpmWatcher` to provide a more reliable change information.
-- [x] Refactor `KoishiRegistry` cache structure to provide Quick Patch functionality.
+- [ ] Refactor `KoishiRegistry` cache structure to provide Quick Patch functionality.
 - [ ] Support `show_deprecated`, `show_incompatible`, `recover_unpublished` params.
 - [ ] Support all fields of official registry
-  - [x] verified - defaults to same behaviour with `@koishijs/registry`. controlled by `analyzer/is-verified`
+  - [x] verified - defaults to same behaviour with `@koishijs/registry`,
-  - [x] insecure - a default cloud analyzer is configured, official insecure list and algorithm is private (for @koishijs orgs member, contact me on social for official implementation)
+  - [x] insecure - official insecure detect algorithm and manually marked list is unreachable
-                   could control by bail event `analyze/is-insecure`
+                   manually controlled by `koishi/is-insecure`
   - [ ] score    - npm search api is unreliable
-  - [x] rating   - a custom rating algorithm is implemented, official rating algorithm is private (for @koishijs orgs member, contact me on social for official implementation)
+  - [ ] rating   - rating algorithm is private (official plugins weights much, so simply marked all official plugin 5 star)
   - [x] portable - detect `koishi.browser` from package meta
-  - [ ] downloads - support custom implementation(implements `Analyzer`), original one removed due to the hard rate limiting of npm downloads api
+  - [ ] downloads - removed due to the hard rate limiting of npm downloads api

 ## License

 The project is All rights reserved.
-You are allowed to deploy the software only after approve in project issues (https://github.com/CyanChanges/koishi-registry),
+You are free to deploy the software on your server,
 use `Context.prototype.plugin` to plug your own plugin to make modification,
 without modify the original codebase.
-Any monkeypatch to manipulate original plugin behaviour is not allowed
-(including modify prototype of classes of this project, or any ES6 builtin object aka "prototype pollution").
+Any monkeypatch to manipulate original plugin behaviour is not allowed (including modify prototype of classes of this project, or any ES6 builtin object).
 The license includes additional restrictions:

 ilharp(Individual with GitHub https://github.com/ilharp, refers as "ilharp")